Full spectrum diplomacy: Origin

-Lenczowski's book appears to be the first attempt to isolate and define the term.
+Lenczowski's book appears to be the first attempt to define the term.
 In it, he references the military concept of "full spectrum operations" (or "full spectrum dominance") indicating that it inspired his derivation for diplomatic use.
 He writes that the diplomatic community does not have a comparable term to full spectrum operations, "but there should be, in order to end the systematic neglect of some dimensions of the larger art of diplomacy."

 In a chapter of the Routledge Handbook of Public Diplomacy, Matthew Armstrong provides a historical perspective on the use of full spectrum diplomatic action:

 Components

 Full spectrum diplomacy is an integrated strategy that encompasses all instruments of engagement including traditional diplomacy and public diplomacy.
 Of particular note is advocacy for the use of cultural diplomacy to enhance contact with people at the grassroots level.

 To increase the role of public diplomacy, Lenczowski advocates the foundation of a U.S. Public Diplomacy Agency.
 This would not only take the place of the former United States Information Agency (USIA), but would expand to coordinate all aspects of the public diplomacy instrument.
-Dr. Juliana Pilon advocates a similar organization in her book Why America is Such a Hard Sell in which she promotes an "American Global Outreach and Research Agency."
+Juliana Pilon advocates a similar organization in her book Why America is Such a Hard Sell in which she promotes an "American Global Outreach and Research Agency."
 Her idea culminates in a system that links the instruments of public diplomacy throughout the whole of government.
 Yet another proposal is that of Professor Carnes Lord of the Naval War College writing for the creation of a "Policy Coordinating Committee on Foreign Information, Assistance, and Democracy Promotion" that would serve to integrate the leadership of the many organizations involved in public diplomacy to other agencies of strategic influence.

 Lenczowski provides further explanation of the construct here: